esm-tools/pymor_workshop/exercises/adjust_timestamp.md

    </details>

-2. If `adjust_timestamp` is ommited from yaml file, how does the timestamps look like in the cmorized data.
+2. If `adjust_timestamp` is ommited from yaml file, how does the timestamps look like in the cmorized data?

    <details>
       <summary>Solution</summary>